E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM-CP2K_Interface/readme.rst

 _________

 In order to compile this module the CP2K program package has to be properlly set-up and the CP2K has to be compiled as a library as well.
 In tha latter case, the CP2K root directory contains a sub-directory ``lib`` which contains the corresponding library files.
 In the absence of the latter, CP2K cannot be linked to PaPIM code.
 For information on installing the CP2K code and compiling it as a library the user is advise to examine the CP2K installation documentation at this `link <https://www.cp2k.org/howto:compile>`_.

 Fortran compiler with a MPI wrapper together with lapack libraries have to be available to successfully compile the code.
-The user is advise to examine the ``Makefile`` in the ``./source``` sub-directory prior to code compilation in order to select an appropriate compiler and to check or adapt the compiler's options to his local environment, or to generally modify the compiler options to his requirements.
+The user is advise to examine the ``Makefile`` in the ``./source`` sub-directory prior to code compilation in order to select an appropriate compiler and to check or adapt the compiler's options to his local environment, or to generally modify the compiler options to his requirements.
 Special care should be made on the CP2K paths to the corresponding library files on certain systems.
-The ``Makefile`` contains three casses, but any other variation is possible.
+The ``Makefile`` contains two example casses encountered on cluster systems but any other variation is possible.

 Compilation flag ``--D__USE_CP2K`` controles the inclusion of CP2K into the PaPIM code.
 If omitted the PaPIM code will be compiled without CP2K and without the split communicator parallelization